supabase-community/supabase-adminpack/README.md

 # supabase-adminpack

-A Trusted Language Extension containing a variety of useful databse admin queries.
+A Trusted Language Extension containing a variety of useful database admin queries.

 Postgres database admins are often faced with a variety of issues that require them introspecting the database state.
 This extension